JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 * Integration points for Jetpack Compose in Android
 * How to integrate Compose with existing Android apps
 * Gradual migrations from Views to Compose
-* Essentials of Compose state
-* Adding state to our screen
+* Adding basic state to our screen
-* Making effects lifecycle aware in Compose
-* Adding an effect to load a list of Speakers to our screen
+* The process of composition and recomposition, what they mean, how they really work
+* Storing the state of the composition in the slot table
+* An agnostic runtime (generic nodes)
+* Feeding the node type
+* Applying the changes
+* Applier and implementations

 <a id="what-i-get" name="stage-2"></a>
 <div class="flex pt-12 pb-8">